Frequently Asked Questions

 - What documents should I submit with my application?

 An official transcript of your grades.
 You can get this from your high school or from other post-secondary institutions you've attended.

-- View the EMAT page for more information.
+- View the admissions testing page for more information.

 - How will you let me know if I've been accepted?

 When you've been accepted into a program you'll get a package in the mail with all the requirements that you still have to handle.

 - How do I log onto a computer at CNC?

 Students are required to set up their own CNC computer accounts and email.

 This can be done online.